Fathiah-0/Threat-Actor-Investigation-Profiling/README.md

 This project documents a hands-on threat intelligence investigation conducted as part of a national CERT simulation exercise.
-The working environment was built on Kali Linux using Docker to deploy MISP (Malware Information Sharing Platform) locally.
+The working environment was built on ubuntu using Docker to deploy MISP (Malware Information Sharing Platform) locally.

 Default threat intelligence feeds were loaded, a custom FireHOL Malicious IP